-Step 2: Open Windows RDP client and fill in the IP address 127.0.0.1 , user name: ncl_win10_pro .
+Step_2: Open Windows RDP client on your local machine by typing “Remote Desktop Connection” on the search bar and fill in the IP address 127.0.0.1 , username: ncl_win10_pro.

-Step 3: Click the "Connect "button and when the password input dialog popup, type in password 123 .
+Step_3: Click the "Connect "button and when the password input dialog popup, type in password 123.